grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 ## How to extend the Grafana UI or an app plugin from your app plugin

-1. Add the `configureExtensionLink` method in your `module.ts(x)` file to register extensions.
+Add the `configureExtensionLink` method in your `module.ts(x)` file to register extensions.
 This requires an object containing the following properties:

 - `extensionPointId` _required_ - the unique identifier of the extension point you would like to extend.
 See [available extension points](#available-extension-points-within-grafana) within Grafana.
 - `title` _required_ - used to display your extension at the extension point.
 - `description` _required_ - short description of what your extension does.
 - `path` - a path within your app plugin where you would like to send users when they click the extension.
 - `onClick` - a callback that should be triggered when the user clicks the extension.
 - `category` - a category that we should use to group your extension with other extensions.
 - `icon` - an icon that should be used while displaying your extension.
 - `configure` - a function that is called prior to displaying the extension which enables you to dynamically change or hide your extension depending on its context.

-:::note
+:::warning

-Use either `path` or `onClick` (one is required).
-Otherwise, the extension will be hidden.
+Use either `path` or `onClick` (only one is required) otherwise the extension will be hidden.

 :::